csavage5/CMPT-383-Project/README.md

     - Spotify's featured playlists
       - Can follow any listed featured playlist

-Now the user can select options to view information in these categories.
+The user can select options to view information in these categories.
 The user can choose to write out the information they are presented with to a CSV file, which will be saved to the ./spotifyCLIOutput directory.
 Each time a new CSV is written out, it will overwrite any file with the name "spotifyCLI_output.csv", or create a new file if one doesn't exist.
 The CSV is written to the folder via a bind mount to the Docker container.